BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 When you have done this, installed the pak file and Trips Old Shader Pack, then you have now installed Unique Tav correctly.

-If you have issues then go to [Common issues, user errors and how to fix them](#common-issues,-user-errors-and-how-to-fix-them)
+If you have issues then go to [Common issues and how to fix them](#common-issues-and-how-to-fix-them)

 > If your Tav has a blue body, it is because you missed [Trips' Old Shader Pack](https://www.nexusmods.com/baldursgate3/mods/4752)
 {.is-danger}